Friday Harbor High School

+The boundary of the school district (and therefore of the school district) includes Friday Harbor and Roche Harbor.

 Staff, students and culture

-Martin Yablonovsky has been the school's principal since 2020.
-The previous principals have included Fred Woods, Patricia Scott, Marilyn Luckman and Ralph Hahn.
+Andrea Hillman has been the school's principal since 2022.
+The previous principals have included Martin Yablonovsky, Fred Woods, Patricia Scott, Marilyn Luckman and Ralph Hahn.

 The school enrolls approximately 300 students annually.
 Their school mascot is the wolverine, and their colors are purple and gold.

 Funding

 FHHS is a Gates High Tech High School since it received a grant from the Bill and Melinda Gates Foundation through the Connecting Schools and Communities (CSAC) project in Washington State.
 The grant is to ensure that more students leave high school ready for college, work, and civic contribution.